zephyrproject-rtos/zephyr/doc/develop/languages/rust/bindings.rst

 Bindings to Zephyr for Rust
 ###########################

-Zephyr is written in C, and it's primary API is also made available to C.  It is written as a mixture of types, function prototypes, inline functions, and macros.
+Zephyr is written in C, and its primary API is also made available to C.  It is written as a mixture of types, function prototypes, inline functions, and macros.

 Although Rust interfaces fairly easily with C at an ABI level, the compiler does not have any